The importance of total rewards in employee engagement is often misunderstood. Learn what US HR teams miss and what truly drives engagement in 2026.

 Sharing the value and details of a total rewards program can be tough.
 Many companies in the U.S. face similar challenges:

 Benefits can be confusing.
-Health plans like HMO, PPO, or HSA, retirement options like 401(k) matches, pensions, stock options, and extra perks add layers of complexity.
-The language used—words like “deductible,” “vesting,” or “ERISA”—often feels like a foreign language.
+Health plans like HMOs, PPOs, and HSAs, as well as retirement options like 401(k) matches, pensions, stock options, and extra perks, add layers of complexity.
+The language used, words like “deductible,” “vesting,” or “ERISA,” often feels like a foreign language.

-Many employees focus only on their salary and miss the real value of benefits like paid time off, wellness programs, and other non-cash rewards.
+Many employees focus solely on their salary and miss the real value of benefits such as paid time off, wellness programs, and other non-cash rewards.

 Workforces are diverse.
 Different generations prefer different ways of getting information.
 Younger employees might want digital, mobile-friendly updates.
 Older employees may prefer printed materials or face-to-face chats.
 Comfort with financial topics varies, too.